redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 })
 ```

 But the number of characters we truncate to could be changed, so how do we encapsulate that in our test?
 Or should we?
-The number of characters is in the `BlogPost` component, which this one shouldn't know about.
-Even if we refactored the `truncate` function into a shared place and imported it into both `BlogPost` and this test, the test will still be knowing too much about `BlogPost`—why should it know the internals of `BlogPost` and that it's making use of this `truncate` function at all?
+The number of characters is in the **BlogPost** component, which this one shouldn't know about.
+Even if we refactored the `truncate` function into a shared place and imported it into both **BlogPost** and this test, the test will still be knowing too much about **BlogPost**—why should it know the internals of **BlogPost** and that it's making use of this `truncate` function at all?
 It shouldn't!

-Let's compromise—by virtue of the fact that this functionality has a prop called "summary" we can guess that it's doing "something" to shorten the text.
+Let's compromise—by virtue of the fact that this functionality has a prop called "summary" we can guess that it's doing *something* to shorten the text.
 So what if we test three things that we can make reasonable assumptions about right now:

 1. The full body of the post body *is not* present
 2. But, at least the first couple of words of the post *are* present
 3. The text that is shown ends in `...`

 This gives us a buffer if we decide to truncate to something like 25 words, or even if we go up to a couple of hundred.
 What it *doesn't* encompass, however, is the case where the body of the blog post is shorter than the truncate limit.
 In that case the full text would be present, and we should probably update the `truncate` function to not add the `...` in that case.
-We'll leave adding that functionality and test case up to you in your free time. ;)
+We'll leave adding that functionality and test case up to you to add in your free time. ;)

 ### Adding the Test